Salt Creek, Colorado

 Salt Creek is an unincorporated community and a census-designated place (CDP) located in and governed by Pueblo County, Colorado, United States.
 The CDP is a part of the Pueblo, CO Metropolitan Statistical Area.
 The population of the Salt Creek CDP was 507 at the United States Census 2020.
 The Pueblo post office (Zip Code 81006) serves the area.
+The community takes its name from Salt Creek, a stream that flows on the community's west side.

 Geography

 The Salt Creek CDP has an area of 1.119 km2, all land.
 The neighborhood is also called Barrio Salado.